ProGamerGov/Neural-Graph-Legacy/README.md

 Iteration | Content 1 loss | Style 1 loss | Style 2 loss |  Style 3 loss | Style 4 loss | Style 5 loss | Total loss
 --- | --- | --- | --- | --- | --- | --- | ---

+Note that the exact header names are not needed.

 Then first modify the graphing script to match your CSV file(s), and run the graphing script:

 `python graph.py`